Azure/azure-quickstart-templates/201-logic-app-xslt-with-params/README.md

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
+You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo.
 Note: The Logic App and the Azure Function App need to be deployed in the same resource group.

 ## Usage